Robert Davis (British politician): Political career

 As chairman of the council's principal planning committee, he was instrumental in persuading the developers of a site in Victoria to include a theatre in their development – now known as The Other Palace – and in persuading Derwent London to build a new 650-seat theatre in Charing Cross Road (now under construction and due for completion in 2022, it is currently known as the "Nimax").

 As Cabinet Member for Planning he introduced and led on the council's "Design Excellence" campaign to improve the quality of architecture in Westminster.
-He also conceived the idea of "the City of Sculpture" Festival which persuaded sculptors and galleries to place large art work and sculptures throughout the City of Westminster, including down Park Lane and at Marble Arch.
+He also conceived the idea of "the City of Sculpture" Festival which persuaded sculptors and galleries to place large art work and sculptures throughout the City of Westminster, including in Park Lane and at Marble Arch.
 In 2017, Davis had the idea of a temporary theatre at Marble Arch and co-produced the musical Five Guys Named Moe at the theatre with Underbelly.
 He was also responsible for the council's Green plaque scheme commemorating famous people and events, and their association with Westminster properties.
 Davis chaired the Westminster World Heritage Site Board between 2015 and 2018.

 In July 2014, he was invited by the Secretary of State for Culture, Media and Sport to become a member of an advisory committee established by the Government to support the erection of a statue of Mahatma Gandhi in Trafalgar Square.

 In March 2018, following criticism of "the large scale of gifts and hospitality" received by Davis from property developers, he resigned as Deputy Leader of the council and as a Cabinet Member to allow an internal independent inquiry to investigate the issues at his own request.
 He subsequently resigned from the Council in October 2018.
 At the time of his resignation, he was the borough's longest currently serving councillor, with a tenure lasting over 36 years.
 He was also the longest-serving Westminster councillor since the borough's formation in 1965.